 How to strip out HTML tags from a string using JavaScript ?

 To strip out all the HTML tags from a string there are lots of procedures in JavaScript.
-In order to strip out tags we can use replace() function and can also use .textContent property, .innerText property from HTML DOM.
+In order to strip out tags we can use the replace() function and can also use .textContent property, .innerText property from HTML DOM.
 HTML tags are of two types opening tag and closing tag.

-Example 1: The ‘<‘, ‘</’, ‘>’, can be used to identify a word as an HTML tag in a string.
+The ‘<‘, ‘</’, ‘>’, can be used to identify a word as an HTML tag in a string.
 The following examples show how to strip out HTML tags using replace() function and a regular expression, which identifies an HTML tag in the input string.
 A regular expression is a better way to find the HTML tags and remove them easily.

 function removeTags(str) {